Not With A Bang But A Whimper.

 In a bid to improve the government’s image in the eyes of the public, Erich Honecker was forced to resign by the SED Politburo in October 1989.
 As he prepared to fly out of the country to Moscow his situation gave rise to one last joke.
 According to this he was asked if he was going to bid farewell to the people, to which he answered: ‘Why?
 Where are they going?’

-In their speed and import and the uncertainties the mass actions unleashed, it could only be compared to a war, in which all established expectations and plans are swept aside, in the face of novel, and irrefutable, realities.
+In their speed, import and the uncertainties the mass actions unleashed, it could only be compared to a war.
+One in which all established expectations and plans are swept aside, in the face of novel and irrefutable realities.

 The ‘impregnable’ Wall, built out of desperation, a much maligned emblem of tyranny gladly seized upon by anti-Communists, came ingloriously tumbling down.
 Clumsily knighted the ‘anti-fascist protective rampart’ by the East German regime, it symbolized the failure of the untrusting Stalinist yes men in Eastern Europe to go beyond raising industrial production and maintaining high levels of employment.

-The failure to educate it’s people accurately of the reality of the ‘growth’ based buccaneer capitalist world they were about to be yanked into and deflowered by, against their material interests, well beyond a joke.
+The regime failed to educate it’s people accurately of the reality of the ‘growth’ based buccaneer capitalist world they were about to be yanked into and deflowered by against their material interests, well beyond a joke.

 The day was it’s.
 Dominated by gloating private interests, the social discipline of the market and wage slavery, it would throw the baby out with the bath water.